Abu Hena Rony

-Abu Hena Rony (also known as Dulabhai; born 14 December 1987) is a Bangladeshi stand-up comedian, actor, presenter and model.
+Abu Hena Rony (born 14 December 1987) is a Bangladeshi stand-up comedian, actor, presenter and model.
 In 2011, he participated and won the Zee Bangla comedy show Mirakkel season 6 jointly with Vicky and Partha.

 Primary life

 Rony was born on 14 December 1987 in village Bildahar of Chamari union under Natore district.
 His father, Abdul Latif is a retired school teacher and his mother, a housewife.
 Rony was the second child among the four brothers.
 He started his education at Akannabigha Primary School.
 After he became a science student by passing the JSC, he passed SSC from Bildahar High School and HSC from Barendra Government College.
 He completed graduation and post-graduation from the Department of Drama and Music under Rajshahi University.

 Career

 Comedian

 From childhood, Rony tried to give pleasure to his friends by presenting comedy.
 In July 2011, he participated in the comedy show "Mirakkel".
 He took part in the first 40 episodes of this event, and he got the first place in 75% of the episodes.
 Most of the participants called him Dulabhai as he was so good at comedy.
 Then, he became the champion of Mirakkel Akkel Challenger 6 along with Vicky and Partha.